Who Is Brad Pitt?

 Actor and producer Brad Pitt was born on December 18, 1963, in Shawnee, Oklahoma.
-Pitt's first jobs came in television in the late 1980s.
-Pitt made his big-screen debut in 1989's horror film Cutting Class and his role in 1994's Legends of the Fall helped secured his place as a Hollywood staple.
-More recent film credits include Fight Club (1999), Babel (2006), The Curious Case of Benjamin Button (2008), Inglourious Basterds (2009), Moneyball (2011) and World War Z (2013).
-Pitt is also a two-time winner of People magazine's "Sexiest Man Alive" title (1995 and 2000).
-He was nominated for an Academy Award for the fifth time in 2014, winning his first Oscar in the best picture category as a producer for 12 Years a Slave (2013).
-He is married to fellow actor Angelina Jolie.
+He made his big-screen debut in the 1989 horror film Cutting Class and his role in 1994's Legends of the Fall helped secured his place as a Hollywood staple.
+A two-time winner of People magazine's "Sexiest Man Alive" title, Pitt also proved willing to take on grittier roles for features like Seven (1995) and Fight Club (1999).
+He began earning more serious award consideration for performances in Babel (2006), The Curious Case of Benjamin Button (2008), Inglourious Basterds (2009) and Moneyball (2011), winning his first Oscar in the best picture category as a producer for 12 Years a Slave (2013).
+Along with later works like The Big Short (2015) and Allied (2016), Pitt is known for his high-profile relationships with actresses Jennifer Aniston and Angelina Jolie.

 Actor Brad Pitt was born William Bradley Pitt on December 18, 1963, in Shawnee, Oklahoma, the eldest of three children in a devoutly Southern Baptist family, and grew up in Springfield, Missouri.
 His father, Bill Pitt, owned a trucking company, and his mother, Jane Pitt, was a family counselor.
 Pitt originally aspired to be an advertising art director, studying journalism at the University of Missouri.

 However, the young college student had other, quiet aspirations that were the product of a childhood love of movies.
 His dreams finally seemed tangible his last semester at university when he realized, "I can leave."
 On a whim, Pitt dropped out of college, packed up his Datsun and headed west to pursue an acting career in Los Angeles, just two credits shy of a college degree.